Last Updated: 2nd April 2023

 5. Avoid Drugs and Alcohol

-Heavy consumption of drugs and alcohol (i.e five or more drinks in a two-hour period) have been linked to lower testosterone.
+Heavy consumption of drugs and alcohol with five or more drinks in a two-hour period is linked to lower testosterone and raises cortisol (i.e stress hormones).

 Last Words on Testosterone

-Note : If you have more time to spare, this hour-long video by Dr. John Ludlow (from Holland Hospital in West Michigan) goes deep into the medical details of testosterone hormone and how it impacts our health.
+Do check a video by Dr. John Ludlow (from Holland Hospital in West Michigan) that goes deep into testosterone hormone and how it impacts our health.

 Naressa Khan contributes regularly on AKARALI.
 As a writer and journalist, Naressa is all about creating, deconstructing, and reassembling meanings through words.
 With this approach always in mind, she eagerly explores the nuances in life via the aspects of lifestyle, culture, travel, health, and wellness.